-Note. - Guidance on the operationally desirable accuracy of forecasts is given in Attachment B.
+Note. - Guidance on the operationally desirable accuracy of forecasts is given in Attachment B of Annex 3.

 2.2.9 The meteorological information supplied to the users listed in 2.1.2 shall be consistent with Human Factors principles and shall be in forms which require a minimum of interpretation by these users, as specified in the following chapters.